noynaert/csc274handouts/Unit_03_Files_Directories_and_Wildcards/Unit_03_010_Files.md

 # Unit 03  Files

-## A couple of commands we will use a lot in this unit
+## A couple of commands we will use a lot in this
 ### ```ls```

 * ```ls``` is going to be our main command for this page.